Category Archives: Prussian Royals

 King Friedrich II (Frederick the Great). source: Wikipedia

-Friedrich Wilhelm became King of Prussia on August 17, 1786, upon the death of his uncle, King Friedrich II.
+Friedrich Wilhelm became King of Prussia on August 17, 1786, upon the death of his uncle, King Friedrich (the Great) II.
 By that time, he had little respect for his uncle and ignored the late King’s wishes relating to his burial.
-He moved the Prussian court – for many years based in Potsdam – back to Berlin, and overturned many of his uncle’s policies.
-Through his patronage of the arts and work toward improving trade and transportation, he became quite popular with the Prussian people.
+He moved the Prussian court, based for many years in Potsdam, back to Berlin, and overturned many of his uncle’s policies.
+Friedrich Wilhelm became popular with the Prussian people because of his patronage of the arts and the improvement of trade and transportation.
 However, that popularity soon faded, when he began to impose consumption taxes on items such as sugar, flour, and beer.
-He also depleted the country’s treasury, from overspending during military ventures and his personal projects, such as the construction of the Marble Palace.
-When he came to the throne, the treasury had over 50 million dollars.
+He also depleted the country’s treasury, from overspending during military ventures and his personal projects.
+When Friedrich Wilhelm came to the throne, the treasury had over 50 million dollars.
 But by the time his reign ended, just 11 years later, the country was in debt of 48 million.

-King Friedrich Wilhelm II was a huge supporter of the arts and helped to develop Berlin into one of the cultural centers for classical music, keeping in pace with Vienna and Weimar.
-A skilled cello player, he spent several hours a day playing, both alone and with his private orchestra – the largest in Europe at the time.
-In addition, he took great interest in architecture and oversaw the construction of many buildings, including the Marble Palace in Potsdam, the Pfaueninsel Palace and the famed Brandenburg Gate in Berlin.
+King Friedrich Wilhelm II was a huge supporter of the arts and helped develop Berlin into one of the cultural centers for classical music, keeping in pace with Vienna and Weimar.
+A skilled cello player, he spent several hours a day playing, alone and with his private orchestra, the largest in Europe at the time.
+In addition, he took great interest in architecture and oversaw the construction of many buildings, including the Marble Palace in Potsdam, the Pfaueninsel Palace, and the famed Brandenburg Gate in Berlin.

 Brandenburg Gate. photo: By Drrcs15 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=33364194